 Reduction of PIC Grant from 60% to 40%

 The IRAS had initially intended to make the PIC Grant available till 2015 only.
-It was then extended till 2018 and this reduction is one of the ways the Government plans to continue to support the startups to keep improving their technology and productivity to be able to survive in the highly competitive global market and thereby succeed.
-For every $100000 spent on qualifying activities, the firms can avail a 60% cash payout till 31st July 2016 and then onwards 40%.
+It was then extended till 2018.
+This reduction is one of the ways the government plans to continue to support the start-ups.
+The objective is to keep improving their technology and productivity to survive in the highly competitive global market and thereby succeed.
+For every $100000 spent on qualifying activities, the firms can avail of a 60% cash payout till 31st July 2016 and then onwards 40%.

 Disadvantages of reducing the PIC Grant & How to overcome them

-With the added support of PIC for establishing e-commerce portal, the web and mobile development and in CRM and CMS, the SMEs can make full use of technology and PIC support to reach out to a bigger audience across the globe and thereby targeting a higher revenue.
-Since the reduction will be in effect for expenses incurred after April 1, 2016, the SMEs can take preventive measure to cost-control.
-The enhanced tax rebates for the SMEs will be a relief to the reduction of PIC Grant.
+With the added support of PIC for establishing e-commerce portal, the web, and mobile development and in CRM and CMS.
+The SMEs can make full use of technology and PIC support.
+It will reach out to a bigger audience across the globe and thereby target a higher revenue.
+Furthermore, since the reduction will be in effect for expenses incurred after April 1, 2016.
+SMEs can take preventive measures to cost control.
+In addition, the enhanced tax rebates for the SMEs will be a relief to the reduction of the PIC Grant.

 Action against PIC Grant abuse